itsvictoroyedeji/shopify-sections/README.md

 3. Copy and paste the code in our liquid file to your new liquid file in Shopify (e.g. `sections/gallery-tabs.liquid`)
 4. Repeat the last 3 steps for all the liquid files (aka sections) you want to add.
 I'll describe what each liquid file does later on.

-> Note: As of this writing, only `flickity-ugc-slider.liquid`, `gallery-tabs.liquid` and `benefits-slider.liquid` (with `assets/Line.png`) work properly.
+> Note: As of this writing, only `flickity-ugc-slider.liquid`, `gallery-tabs.liquid`, `benefits-slider.liquid` (with `assets/Line.png`), `only-image.liquid`, and `hot-spots.liquid` work properly.
 We need to update our `.css` files for all the other sections, which we'll complete very soon!

 > Also: For `video.liquid`, the files are already in Shopify.
 Simply copy and paste our code to replace the Shopify code already there.